zynxeditz2013-svg/Zippy/README.md

 1. Select Decrypt and select the .zippy file.
 2. Now Put the Correct Password.
 3. Now simply select a output location to extract the file.

+## How to view file?
+1. First select the view function
+2. Then simply follow the onscreen instructions.